-Lakeshore Church has resumed our 9am and 5:30pm Sunday services in accordance with government health guidelines during the ongoing COVID-19 public health situation.
+Lakeshore Church is holding our 9am and 5:30pm Sunday services in accordance with government health guidelines during the ongoing COVID-19 public health situation.
 Each week we will be meeting in person according to current restrictions using our COVID-Safe plan, or live-streaming from our Facebook page during lockdowns.

-If you’re looking for our Facebook page for livestreams, you can find it here.
+If you’re looking for our Facebook page for livestreams during a lockdown, you can find it here.
 You do not need a Facebook account to view the services, either live or past recordings.

 Thursday, July 9 2020 – SUNDAY GATHERINGS RECOMMENCING

 Physical church meetings are back on this Sunday!
 I’m looking forward to being together in person again.
 We are able to meet again due to the relaxation of government public health restrictions.
 For the first time since March 15, we will be meeting at 9am and 5:30pm this Sunday, July 12.

 However, we still need to follow quite a few public health guidelines in order to minimise the danger from COVID-19.
 So we can work together to do the right thing, I thought it’d be helpful to tell you the various measures we need to follow:

 - Due to the size of our building, we currently have a limit of 100 people at each service: